aybry/collect_whalealerts/README.md

 Head over to [Whale Alert](https://whale-alert.io/about) and create a free account.
 The free plan is sufficient for this script.
 Create an API key from your account and use this as `WHALEALERT_API_KEY` in the step [Environment Variables](#environment-variables) below.

 ### Database
 Set up a PostgreSQL database (following [these instructions](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04), for example).
-Use the credentials for this in the next step.
+Use the credentials for this in the next step (`PG_WHALEALERT_*`).

 Create a database named `whalealert` and a user named `whalealert`.